SchrodingerZhu/area-exam-survey/writing/main.typ

 Reuse analysis resembles CFA in the sense that a drop operating creates an available memory token.
 Such tokens are carried in context until being consumed at an allocation site.

-The dataflow formulation is interesting as it can extend our proposed framework to support imperative programming languages where RC objects are internalized in IR.
+The dataflow formulation is interesting for future research as it can extend our proposed framework to support imperative programming languages where Rc objects are internalized in IR.

 == Optimal Pairing for Memory Reuse